pradooguilherme/pradooguilherme/README.md

 - 🌱 I’m currently studying Science Computing for UNESP

-- 👀 I’m working with C/C++ in College, but also wanna learn another programming language
+- 👀 I’m working with C/C++, Java in College, but also wanna learn another programming language

 - 💞️ I’m looking to learning/sharing content about coding